 - Australia: James Cook University (JCU) in Townsville, Australia

 You enter the program by applying to the institution that will be your "home" institution.
 For example, students entering through Germany would apply directly to h_da, and students entering through the United States would apply directly to UW-Platteville.
 Each institution has additional entrance requirements beyond the bachelor's degree.

 What if my undergraduate degree is in something besides computer science or software engineering?

 The above sequence assumes the student has already taken an introductory course equivalent to CS 1430, Programming in C++.
 It is not necessary that the course cover C++: other programming languages (especially Java) would be sufficient.
-If such a course has not been taken, a minimum of three semesters will be needed before the student can fully enter the graduate program.
+If such a course has not been taken, a minimum of four semesters will be needed before the student can fully enter the graduate program.
 Since that first semester will consist of taking just CS 1430 (with perhaps a mathematics course), it is strongly recommended that such students take a course equivalent to CS 1430 in their local area before moving to Platteville.
 However, it is important to communicate your interests and the course you plan to take with UW-Platteville faculty to make sure of a smooth transition into the master's program.